 Spray sunscreen is a continuous mist that is applied in tiny droplets over the skin for sun protection.
 It is formulated with traditional UV-protecting components alongside natural ingredients that replenish the skin.
 This type of sunscreen is great for harder-to-reach areas of your body such as the ears, back, and behind your legs.

 We love spray sunscreen because it is convenient to use and great for touch ups.
 When you’re outside, reapplying sunscreen becomes super easy with a spray.
-You’ll only need to move to a well-ventilated area, hold your breath, and puff the mist over your face for a few seconds.
+You’ll only need to move to a well-ventilated area and puff the mist over your body for a few seconds.
 It melts into your skin and you’re good to go!

 Do you find yourself rushing out of the house most days without sun protection?
 If yes, a spray-on might be just what you need.
 It is compact and you can spray on the go without making a mess.